MaxwellBo/A-tour-of-Scala/README.md

 ^^ If you do want to learn functional programming from the ground up, I personally recommend [Learn You a Haskell](http://learnyouahaskell.com/), or the QFPL [Functional Programming](https://github.com/data61/fp-course) + [Applied Functional Programming](https://github.com/qfpl/applied-fp-course) courses.

+## What's next?

+- Lenses
+- Parser combinators
+- More monad transformers
+- Free applicatives

 ## Contributing

 Feel free to contribute!
 If there's an abstraction that you think would be useful to document in here, open a PR.
-I already have stripped down examples of `Free`, and a couple of the standard monad transformers.
-Lenses?
-Parsers?
 A proper JSON implementation?
 A proper HTTP router?
-More monad transformers?
+It's up to you!

 ## Running